Today”s Topic: 10 Ways to Deal with Negative Thoughts

 Instead of the glass half empty, the glass is half full.
 Set challenges for yourself – in a month, how fast can you get?
 I always like to aim it at the facts instead of the judgments because if you’re just thinking it’s going to be awful and you’re not ready, that’s not a fact.
 You don’t know that unless you have a crystal ball.

 What do you know?
 Right now, this is what needs improvement, this is how many practices you have, this is what you’ll focus on.
 Go make the most of it.

-If it’s something really scary and challenging, look at is as an opportunity to get better at something that is difficult.
-Look at it as something to make you stronger.
+If it’s something really scary and challenging, look at it as an opportunity to get better at something that is difficult.
+Look at it as something that can also make you stronger.
 See if you can get totally positive about it.